Submission guidelines for opinion pieces in the Globe and Mail’s Report on Business

 On rules and rigidity

-First of all, though, no obligation to read this.
-Reading these guidelines will help a writer, but it doesn’t mean that each must be obeyed to the letter in every situation, or that following these is the only path to getting published.
+Reading these guidelines will help a writer, but it doesn’t mean that each must be obeyed to the letter in every situation, or that following these is the only path to publication.
 Not every item in these guidelines will apply to everyone, and some may apply to some writers more so than others.
 I do not expect anyone to read these guidelines in their entirety.

 Response expectations